bbmokhtari/django-translations/docs/guide/context.rst

    # initiate context
    with Context(continents, 'countries', 'countries__cities') as context:
-       # change the needed fields
+       # change the queryset like before
        continents[0].name = 'Europa'
        continents[0].countries.all()[0].name = 'Deutschland'
        continents[0].countries.all()[0].cities.all()[0].name = 'Köln'